 - Larval host for: Luna Moth (Actias luna)

-Upright single-trunked tree with dark green glossy leaves.
+Diospyros virginiana is an upright single-trunked tree with dark green glossy leaves.
 Does well in part shade, and rich moist soil, where it can grow over 50′ tall.
 Maintains a shorter, shrubbier profile in open full sun.
-Small yellow bell shaped flowers give way to green colored fruits that slowly turn orange as they ripen in Fall.
+Small yellow bell-shaped flowers give way to green-colored fruits that slowly turn orange as they ripen in Fall.
 The fruit has a very astringent flavor that sweetens as they ripen in Fall.
 Frost is said to improve flavor.
 Leaves turn yellow to orange in fall.